Papua New Guinean cuisine

 Mumu is a traditional method of cooking large quantities of food throughout Papua New Guinea, as well as other islands in the Pacific.
 It consists of an earth oven that is filled with hot coal or stones, that may be placed in different orientations, and subsequently cooked for a lengthy period of time.
-Despite the presence of advent ovens in Papua New Guinea, mumu is still prevalent at household level.
+Despite the presence of advent ovens in Papua New Guinea, mumu is still prevalent at the household level.

+History

+Before the arrival of Europeans, the indigenous people of Papua New Guinea relied on a diet that was highly regional and depended on the natural resources available to them.
+They relied on primary food sources in traditional Papua New Guinean cuisine including crops of root vegetables, fruits, nuts and fish.

+In the 19th century, European explorers, missionaries and traders began to make contact with the islands of Papua New Guinea.
+This period introduced new foods and cooking techniques, especially from the British and Dutch.

+During World War II, the Japanese occupied parts of Papua New Guinea, which impacted local foodways in several ways.
+Japanese soldiers introduced rice as a staple, a food that remains essential to many Papua New Guineans today.

+After WWII, Papua New Guinea's food culture continued to evolve, particularly after the country gained independence from Australia in 1975.
+It is still largely based on locally grown and harvested ingredients, but new flavours and culinary techniques continue to emerge.

 Beverages

-Along with other islands in the western Pacific, kava is usually made into a drink by mixing the root of the crop with water.
-It is a popular and non-alcoholic beverage.
-Coffee is Papua New Guinea's second largest agricultural export, after oil palm, and is majorly grown in the Highlands Region.
+People often cool down in the hot tropical sun with a kulau, a green coconut filled with sweet, slightly tangy coconut water.
+Coffee is Papua New Guinea's second largest agricultural export, after oil palm, and is primarily grown in the Highlands Region.
 Hence, coffee is a widely consumed beverage in the country.
-Apart from non-alcoholic drinks, beer is an alcoholic beverage that is favored among many Papua New Guineans.
+Tea, introduced by the British, is very popular in the coastal areas, especially in the southern region.
+It is often drunk steaming hot, black and very sweet.
+Tea is grown locally in the Highlands Region.
+Apart from non-alcoholic drinks, beer is an alcoholic beverage that is favoured among many Papua New Guineans.